trickwide/personal-finance-tracker/README.md

 # Personal finance tracker

-Project repository for University of Helsinki's course Tietokannat ja web-ohjelmointi
+Project repository for University of Helsinki's course Tietokannat ja web-ohjelmointi.
+This README is a WIP and is subject to change as the project evolves.

 ## Features